therealdreg/ftdibrick/README.md

 ![ioctl](assets/media/ioctl.png)

-The request type: The ioctl requests has some cool stuff and so we made a deserializer for ioctl requests, you can find it on `stuff/serializer`.

 You may be wondering, what the hell is 0x41705570?

 0x41705570 it's the USB_GET_DEVICEINFO packet with all the information ioctl needs to know for doing the work.

-This is the structure of ioctl packets
+This is the structure of ioctl() packets.

 ```
         31   29 28                     16 15            8 7             0